Josh Hypes, PsyD

 Dr. Seely is a senior staff psychologist at Acumen Assessments, specializing in the evaluation of licensed professionals and other professionals in safety-sensitive occupations.
 His specialty includes a particular focus on the assessment of the clinical, neurocognitive, and personality factors that contribute to professional impairment.
+He is also a treatment provider on the Acumen Institute staff.
 Dr. Seely possesses specialized training and knowledge in the evaluation of physicians and other healthcare professionals, lawyers, judges, corporate executives, and performing artists, and he has been involved in hundreds of clinical and forensic professional/fitness-for-duty evaluation processes.
 Additionally, Dr. Seely has undergone extensive training and supervision in the clinical and neurocognitive evaluation of pilots, and he has been approved by the FAA to conduct pilot psychological and neuropsychological evaluations.
 Dr. Seely has also undergone specialized training to assess pilots in the FAA’s HIMS program for addiction recovery.

 Dr. Seely relies on the scientifically-backed multidisciplinary assessment process developed by Acumen Assessments to inform his clients and referral sources of the critical information needed to make determinations relevant to public safety and trust.
 His approach to understanding the factors that threaten professional well-being is founded in cognitive-behavioral and positive psychological theory, but also draws from psychodynamic perspectives and biopsychosocial models of human development and behavior.